securitybites/gittingResponsible/README.md

 ## And theres more

 1. You can use gittools to test for open git repositories.
 Clone it here: https://github.com/internetwache/GitTools .
 Shout out to gehaxeIt for creating this awesome toolset.
+Check out `gittingDeep.md` for more in-depth information on how to bring it all together and hack some stuff.

-2. Take a look at /public_files/.
+2. Take a look at /public\_files/.
 I have included a few files with millions of urls to test against.

 3. Feel free to contribute and make these scripts more powerful.
 Pull requests encouraged.